scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAWS.md

 ### Optional Steps

 * Configure advanced monitoring services with the [Azure official guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/monitoring-automated-manual.html), monitoring is enabled in DynamoDB by default.
-* You can change the `Read/Write Capacity` of a DynamoDB table according to your requirement.
+* You can change the `Read/Write Capacity` of DynamoDB tables based on your requirements.

 Note:-

 * Scalar DB/DL schema loader will configure same Read/Write Capacity for all tables.

 ## AWS RDS for MySQL, PostgreSQL, Oracle, SQL Server